Whatsapp | Call Now +966 82 52 321

 1. Historical Reflection, Not Ritual Worship

-Visiting this location is not a ritual of Hajj or Umrah.
+Visiting this location is not part of the rituals of Hajj or Umrah.
 There are no specific prayers (Salah) or supplications (Dua) prescribed in the Sunnah to be performed at the Prophet’s birthplace.

 2. What to Avoid